-What have we heard from our patients who have been awake during laser eye surgery?
+What have we heard from our patients who have been awake during LASIK eye surgery?
 “Wow, that was easier than I expected!” and “I wish I had done it sooner.”